gurumojo/text/neurodiversity/engagement.md

 This list, by no means exhaustive, provides a glance into what anyone might expect while working with me from day to day.
-Any questions or concerns will be easily addressed in conversation;  I wrote with the intention of spurring thoughtful follow-up.
+Any questions or concerns will be easily addressed in dialogue;  I wrote specifically with the intention of spurring thoughtful follow-up.
 Generally affable and open, I've found that times I've been described as aggressive or offputting have almost exclusively followed distress and overstimulation due to lacking accomodations.
 Knowledge gained through recent networking and research have fleshed out my personal tool chain to the point I have full confidence in embracing any roles with advocacy, software development, or management responsibility.
 The power, as ever, is in the hands of those holding.